afally/test-personality/README.md

 Input Mongo_URI as an environment variable.

-## run the code below in the terminal to run the application
+Run the command below in the terminal to run the application (frontend and backend application simultaneously)

 ```
 lerna run --parallel start